splunk-soar-connectors/microsoftexchangeonpremews/README.md

 ## Port Information

-The app uses HTTP/HTTPS protocol for communicating with the Microsoft Exchange On-Premise EWS Server.
+The app uses the HTTP/HTTPS protocol for communicating with the Microsoft Exchange On-Premise EWS Server.
 Below are the default ports used by Splunk SOAR.

 | Service Name | Transport Protocol | Port |